dunmanhigh/smarticc/_posts/2018-10-20-is-our-government-really-digital.md

 However, although all of **these tech-enabled platforms have made our lives easier by removing the things that can be and should be done by technology** such as *filling out forms with all of our information repeatedly though it is for the same entity (the government) but for slightly different objectives*.
 This would help **take the mundane task out of our hands**.
 However, with all good solutions to current problems, there must be additional problems that arise from these solutions.
 One of such problems include **the increased possibility of being hacked by hackers** due to the fact that *there is a lot of information (the information of businesses and other entities and even personal individual’s information) that could be hacked and taken away*.
 One such example is *this july, hackers hacked the health ministry database which leaked 1.5 million peoples’ information*.
 Data taken include names and addresses but not medical records, other than medicines dispensed in some cases. **This proves that hacking government websites and platforms is very possible and has happened at least 3 times over the past 2 years**.
 Hence, if these platforms were to be successful and safe, **a lot of data protection and encryption needs to be made and updated regularly** such that hackers would have a hard time to hack the platforms and get our precious personal data no matter how deliberate, targeted and well-planned the attack is.

-## Finally let’s take a look at what other tech-enabled platforms/ service could be coming in the future.
-One example is …… **Conversational Computing for public services**
+Finally let’s take a look at what other tech-enabled platforms/service could be coming in the future.
+One example is ……

+> **Conversational Computing for public services**

 The Government is moving towards the next leap of digital engagement, **beyond apps to conversational computing and voice-enabled services.**